Top 15 places you must visit in Moscow

 Moscow is the 860 year-old capital of Russia.
 If St. Petersburg is Russia’s “window on Europe,” Moscow is Russia’s heart.
 A truly iconic, global city, Moscow has played a central role in the development of Russia and the world.
 Much of Moscow was reconstructed after it was occupied by the French under Napoleon I in 1812 and almost entirely destroyed by fire.
 Moscow has not stopped being refurbished and modernized and continues to experience rapid social change.
 Russia’s Soviet past collides with its capitalist present everywhere in the country, but nowhere is this contrast more visible than in Moscow

 There are lots and lots of interesting, beautiful, sometimes intriguing places in Moscow reflecting centuries of history.
 However we picked up 15 places which we believe absolutely must be included in your travel plan.
+Make sure you have completed your Russian visa application process prior to making any plans.

 1. Red Square